ACoAs & ASKING QUESTIONS (Part 2)

 With Anger

-Qs with an attitude, which puts people off.
+Qs with an attitude, which put people off.
 Ironically, it’s always because the Abandonment angry QWound got bumped.
 We feel disconnected, which scares the WIC, which makes him/her angry.
 If we lash out we create more distance, which is the opposite of what we want.

 Anger Qs are: